Sectarianism and minorities in the Syrian civil war: Alawites

-Alawites in Syria are a minority, accounting for less than 20 percent of the 23 million residents in Syria.
-Discrimination of the Alawite sect accused of being kuffar by Islamists has a long tradition, and present-day Salafists still like to refer to fatwas like that of Ibn Taymiyyah (1268-1328) who considered Alawites more infidel than Christians or Jews.

-Sunnis are the majority of the Syrian population.
+Alawites in Syria are a minority, accounting for less than 12 percent of the 23 million residents in Syria.
+Sunnis constitute the majority of the Syrian population.
 Journalist Nir Rosen, writing for Al Jazeera, reported that members of the Alawite sect are afraid of Sunni hegemony, as they were oppressed by Sunnis during Ottoman times and in the early years of the 20th century, the Sunni merchant class held much of the country's wealth and dominated politics.
-Following Hafez al-Assad's coup, Alawites' position in Syria improved under the government of Assad, himself an Alawite.
+Following Hafez al-Assad's coup, Alawites' position in Syria improved under the government of Assad, himself an Alawite, and they became the dominant elites in state bureaucracy and security apparatus.

 During the Syrian civil war, Alawites in Syria have been subject to a series of growing threats and attacks coming from Sunni Islamists.
-In 2012, Adnan Al-Arour, a Syrian satellite television preacher based in Saudi Arabia, said that Alawites who supported the government would be chopped up and fed to the dogs.
+In 2012, Adnan Al-Arour, a Syrian satellite television preacher based in Saudi Arabia, said that Alawites who supported Bashar al-Assad would be chopped up and fed to the dogs.

 Reuters investigated the mood and the condition of the Alawite community in early 2012.
 Several Alawites said that they have been threatened during the uprising for their religion and that they feared stating their names in cities where Sunnis are the majority.
 Some with distinguishable accents have tried to mask their speech patterns to avoid being identified as Alawites, Nir Rosen reported at around the same time, a phenomenon he suggested was not unique to Alawites in the increasingly sectarian conflict.
 An Alawite originally from Rabia, near Homs, claimed that if an Alawite leaves his village, he is attacked and killed.
 Reuters reported that the uprising appeared to have reinforced support for President Bashar al-Assad and the government among ordinary Alawites, with a group of Alawites witnessed by its reporter chanting for Maher al-Assad to "finish off" the rebels.
 They were also convinced that if Assad fell, they would be killed or exiled, according to the investigation.
 Several claimed acts of sectarian violence had been committed against Alawites, including 39 villagers purportedly killed by Sunnis.
 Some also said that in cities like Homs, Alawites risked being killed or abducted if they ventured into Sunni neighbourhoods.
 Many are fleeing their homes in fear of getting killed.